amitchell05/100-days-of-code/log.md

 **Today's Progress**: I had a busy Sunday filled with Zoom calls to family members and coding groups.
 I'm working on an app with a team of developers, CoderGirl classmates and other members in the tech field for a non-profit organization.

 **Thoughts**: Buliding applications and websites for non-profits is one of my top career goals.
 I'm grateful for the opportunity to participate in this project.
 If allowed, I'll share more about it and  how it goes.

+### Day 93: November 23, 2020

+**Today's Progress: Monday was the first day of CoderGirl's Unit 2!
+I was excited to get started with learning more about Angular.
+I'm enjoying that the Front-End class size is less than 20 because it gives us more opportunities to get to know each other better.

+**Thoughts**: Speaking of that, we had an awesome ice breaker question: if you were trapped in a room for 24 months, what three things would you need to prevent you from going crazy?

+### Day 94: November 24, 2020

+**Today's Progress**: On Tuesday, I focused on Section 3 of our Angular course.
+I had more practice with creating components for our class project.
+I didn't know how to nest components without manually moving files.
+But, it's explained further in the video.

+**Thoughts**: I'm halfway done with Section 3.and Section 4 is short.
+It's going to be a busy, busy, BUSY!